PeoHP2308/FCJ-Workshop-Official/content/4-EventParticipants/4.6-Event6/_index.md

 ### 5. Integration Mechanism and Security
 * Amazon Q functions as an abstraction layer, accessing ABAP source code through authorized connections (potentially via AWS Connector tools or integration with the development environment).

 * **Data Security:** It was emphasized that ABAP source code data is processed securely and is **not used to train the underlying Amazon Q model**, ensuring the privacy and security of enterprise intellectual property.

 ---

-## GENERAL ASSESSMENT AND NEXT STEPS

-**Assessment:**
-The event outlined a clear path for the future of SAP ABAP development, shifting from a manual and time-consuming process to one supported by AI.
-Amazon Q Developer serves as a disruptive tool, helping SAP enterprises fully leverage the power of the AWS Cloud, not just at the infrastructure level but also in application and development layers.

-**Key Knowledge Acquired:** Understanding the direct, practical applications of Amazon Q Developer in accelerating ABAP modernization and standard development tasks.

-**Proposed Next Steps:**
-1.  **Pilot Amazon Q Developer:** SAP development teams should pilot Amazon Q Developer in a sandbox environment to test its capabilities in generating, explaining, and refactoring standard ABAP code snippets.
-2.  **Refactoring Planning:** Utilize Amazon Q to assess the complexity and risk level of legacy ABAP code, thereby creating a detailed plan for modernization or migration projects to S/4HANA (Greenfield/Brownfield).
-3.  **Integrate GenAI into Data Flow:** Investigate how to use other AWS GenAI services (beyond Q Developer) to process SAP business data streams (e.g., automated summarization of large sales orders, classification of transaction errors).

 ## Event Photos.